 Hi, my name is Jorge Barba.
-I long ago discovered that I had a passion for novelty.
+I long ago discovered that I had a passion for novelty while also pursuing excellence.
 Always keeping up with the latest, always wanting to know what’s next, and more importantly what I can make happen.

 I’m fascinated by invention, creation, imagination and the power of the mind that drives all human achievement.
 This blog is my intention of exploring these passions and hopefully contribute some lasting value to the world.

 MORE DETAILS ABOUT ME:

 I’m an entrepreneur.
 Have started three companies, and have been a part of four startups.
 In my early days out of college, I worked as both as an information technology and internet marketing consultant with businesses in the San Diego California area and Baja area of Mexico.
 I’m currently a partner at Blu Maya, an innovation consultancy I started with a couple of my friends to help ordinary companies become extraordinary and later sold which I sold in 2013.

-When I’m not working I like to play and watch basketball, play video games, practice Ninjutsu, read widely and think.
+When I’m not working I like to play and watch basketball and UFC, play video games, practice Ninjutsu, read widely and think.

 “I can accept failure but I can’t accept not trying” – Michael Jordan